robmhoward/ExcelJsDocumentation/resources/chartPointFormat.md

-# Chart Points Format
+# Chart Point Format
 Provides access to the Office Art formatting for chart Points.

 ## Properties
 None.

 ## Relationships
-The ChartPointsFormat resource has the following relationships defined:
+The Chart Point Format has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|